 Pitot Lag and Simulation

-Input pressure cannot be present at the very same time at the pressure port and at the sensor port, it take some time for the pressure wave to propagate trough the transmission line.
+Input pressure cannot be present at the very same time at the pressure port and the sensor port.
+It takes some time for the pressure wave to propagate through the transmission line.

-Is very important to considerate the model assumptions, here below the list from pag 7
+Is very important to considerate the model assumptions, here below the list from page 7

 Length/Radius >> 1